 Cima Nodice 860 m

-Cima Nodice 860 m is a minor summit belonging to Alpi di Ledro, a sector of Prealpi Bresciane and located nearby the border between Trentino and Lombardy counties and closely overlying the western shore of Lago di Garda, which it dominates with exceptional views.
+Cima Nodice 860 m is a minor summit belonging to Alpi di Ledro, a sector of Prealpi Bresciane and located nearby the border between Trentino and Lombardy counties.
+It closely overtops the Western shore of Lago di Garda with exceptional views.
 Cima Nodice is the first summit situated along the way to the so-called Pregasina Ridges and overlooks the Garda Lake and Val di Ledro with unforgettable views.
 On some topographic maps it is called Cima di Lè, but the name currently in use is Cima Nodice, taking origin from the name of the Austrian officer, Nodic, who directed the fortification works before the WWI.
 During the October 1915, the Italians after 5 days of attempts captured the top, still rich in remains of fortifications including walkways, galleries and observation stations on the underlying Lago di Garda.

 Cima Nodice is frequently climbed along the itinerary starting from the village of Pregasina, a hamlet of Riva del Garda, as first goal along the Pregasina Ridges.
 Another path starting from Biacesa joins the previous route at Bocca di Lè and from here climbs the summit.

 The setting is pre-alpine and the route can be climbed all year round.